 On this page

-Learning outcomesOn successful completion of this unit, students should be able to: 1. understand the general principles of criminal liability which, in Victoria, derive both from common law and statute, in particular, the Crimes Act 1958 (Vic).
-2. be able to apply the doctrine of precedent and the rules of statutory interpretation to hypothetic criminal problems using inductive and deductive thought processes.
-3. be able to support the answers to hypothetical problems questions using case and statute law as authority.
+Learning outcomesOn successful completion of this unit, students will be able to: 1.
+Critically review the general principles of criminal liability derived both from common law and statute, in particular, the Crimes Act 1958 (Vic) in problem solving and decision making; 2.
+Adapt and apply the doctrine of precedent and the rules of statutory interpretation with initiative and judgement to contemporary hypothetical criminal law problems using inductive and deductive thought processes; and 3.
+Justify the answers to hypothetical problems questions using case and statute law as authority with creativity and intellectual independence.

 Where to next?